 Clear identification of the intended audience(s) of the NRSP.
-Since this is a Research Support Project, in most instances the primary beneficiary of the results will be other scientists.
-However, careful consideration should be given to other possible users of the information (i.e., consumers; producers; local, state, and federal governmental agencies; general public; etc.)
+Careful consideration should be given to all possible users of the information (e.g., consumers; producers; local, state, and federal governmental agencies; general public; etc.)

 Clear description of the engagement of stakeholders in the definition and/or conduct of the research support project.